itsmevidhyak/Trippy/README.md

 # Trippy

-The name 'Trippy' here refers to feeling hallucinated.
-When someone's hallucinated, it's about perception and perspective.
-We do not see large things that are not there.
-We see what's always been there in reality in a multitude of new ways.
+The name 'Trippy' here is used as a metaphor to seeing what's always been there in reality in a multitude of new ways.
 Pattern emerge in everything when the brain emphasizes what it used to ignore.
 Reality becomes exaggerated to a staggering degree.

-Ok, I didn't write that.
-I borrowed this perspective from Mark Manson. :)
+Ok, I borrowed this perspective from Mark Manson. :)

 Recording my tfp practices here. <br>